Detroit Lions join list of NFL teams sitting out voluntary workouts due to COVID-19

 According to Spotrac, three Lions players have offseason workout bonuses they stand to forfeit by sitting out voluntary sessions: Jamie Collins ($200,000), Jahlani Tavai ($50,000) and Will Harris ($30,000).

-This article originally appeared on Detroit Free Press: NFL voluntary workouts: Lions are fourth team to sit out
+This article originally appeared on Detroit Free Press: Detroit Lions opt out of voluntary offseason workouts due to COVID-19